Jianxun/ltspice_to_svg/context/memory.md

 The project aims to convert LTspice schematics to SVG format.
 We are currently in the process of refactoring the codebase to improve its structure and maintainability.

 ## Current State
-- We have analyzed the existing SVGGenerator implementation
-- Created a comprehensive refactor plan for SVGRenderer
-- Designed a modular architecture with specialized renderers
-- Simplified the logging system design
+- Successfully implemented and tested the WireRenderer class
+- Default values for stroke width (3.0) and dot size multiplier (1.5) are now consistently used across the codebase
+- Test cases for WireRenderer are passing with 100% success rate
+- SVG output files are being saved in the test results directory for manual inspection

 ## Architecture Design
 ### New SVGRenderer Structure
 - Base renderer class for common functionality
 - Specialized renderers for different element types:
-  - WireRenderer
+  - WireRenderer (implemented)
-  - SymbolRenderer
+  - SymbolRenderer (pending implementation)
-  - TextRenderer
+  - TextRenderer (pending implementation)
-  - ShapeRenderer
+  - ShapeRenderer (pending implementation)
 - Main SVGRenderer class for orchestration

 ### Logging System
-- Simple, single-file logging
+- Simple, single-file logging implemented
 - Focus on important events and errors
 - Minimal impact on code readability
 - Basic configuration in `src/utils/logger.py`

-## Implementation Plan
+## Implementation Progress
-1. Create initial file structure
+1. [X] Create initial file structure
-2. Implement base renderer class
+2. [X] Implement base renderer class
-3. Implement specialized renderers
+3. [ ] Implement specialized renderers
+   - [X] WireRenderer
+   - [ ] SymbolRenderer
+   - [ ] TextRenderer
+   - [ ] ShapeRenderer
-4. Implement main SVGRenderer class
+4. [X] Implement main SVGRenderer class
-5. Setup testing structure
+5. [X] Setup testing structure
-6. Implement logging system
+6. [X] Implement logging system

 ## Key Decisions
 1. Using SVGRenderer name to avoid conflicts with existing SVGGenerator